About Bonné

 Bewonder & Bewaar

 Acclaimed director, Susan Scott helms the production with her award winning footage and writing.
-Bonné and Susan have filmed around the globe, in Africa, Asia, Europe, the Arctic as well as North and South America.
-Known for getting access into wilderness places that are isolated and tough to film in but hold incredible beauty, the duo film wildlife researchers in the top wildernesses of South Africa, Namibia and Argentina for the series.
-See the world through the lens of these award-winning filmmakers every Sunday night at 8pm, exclusive to kykNET.
+Bonné and Susan as a duo have filmed on five continents around the globe and are known for getting access into wilderness places that are isolated and tough to film in, but hold incredible beauty.

 STROOP – journey into the rhino horn war